 We harness the power of all-natural green tea powder to make our Whitening Toothpaste the allstar of your oral care routine.
 Try it today!

-How Green Tea Reverses Damage and Protects your Teeth
+How Green Tea Reverses Damage and Protects Your Teeth

 Green tea helps protect you in a variety of ways.
-While it has anti-inflammatory properties and fights disease, studies also demonstrate that it is antimicrobial, helps fight off bone resorption, and even has cognitive benefits.
+While it has anti-inflammatory properties and fights disease, studies also show that it is antimicrobial, helps fight off bone resorption, and even has cognitive benefits.
 To understand the importance of those mechanisms to our oral health, we need to explore the specific nutrients that make them happen.

 Green tea works against oxidative stress, protecting you from UV damage, skin wrinkling, and various illnesses.

 Because the polyphenols in green tea boost the immune system, they help our bodies fight infection more efficiently.
 While the body is primed to fight off disease, EGCG kills microbes directly, reduces dental plaque, and can even eliminate certain viruses (even influenza).

 Because green tea kills oral bacteria (like gingivitis and other gum diseases), daily use helps to keep your gums clean and healthy.
 But bacteria are only part of the story.
 Inflammation reduces the body's ability to combat disease and stay fit.

 When the body is inflamed, it remains at higher risk of losing the fight against various diseases.